 This also includes the Fire Report which is mandated for all institutions with residence halls.
 The report details the fire systems, training, drills, planned updates and any reported fires.

 A paper copy of this report is available upon request from the Security Department.

-A PDF version is available for you to view and print the Campus Security Crimes Statistics and Clery Report which also includes the residence hall's Fire Report.
+A PDF version is available for you to view and print.
+It includes the Campus Security Crimes Statistics and Clery Report, which also includes the residence halls Fire Report.